-My role as an Operating Partner at Springboard is working with the team and our clients to add value, with a particular focus on our international work, strengthening origination processes and making our own internal processes (GDPR, Cyber, technology, etc) more efficient.
+My role as an Operating Partner at Springboard (formally one day per week) is working with the team and our clients to add value, with a particular focus on our international work, strengthening origination processes and making our own internal processes (GDPR, Cyber, technology, etc) more efficient.

 Previous paid roles conducted alongside my consulting work include:

 Commercial Director (paid role) – Breaking Free Online Limited